Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Preliminaries on Dynamic Programming Operators and Games

 We say that a strategy is {\em positional} if the decision of the player depends only of the current state.
-A result of Liggett and Lippman~\cite{liggett_lippman} entails that a mean-payoff game has a value $\gameval_j$ and that there exists a pair of optimal positional strategies $(\sigma^*, \tau^*)$, meaning that

-for every initial state $j \in \vertexsetMin$ and pair of non-necessarily positional strategies $(\sigma, \tau)$ of players Min and Max.
+A result of Liggett and Lippman~\cite{liggett_lippman} entails that the mean-payoff game with initial state $j_0$ has a value $\gameval_{j_0}$, and that there exists a pair of positional strategies $(\sigma^*, \tau^*)$ optimal for all choices of $j_0$, meaning that \( g_{j_0}(\sigma^*, \tau) \leq \gameval_{j_0} \coloneqq g_{j_0}(\sigma^*, \tau^*) \leq g_{j_0}(\sigma, \tau^*) \), for every initial state ${j_0} \in \vertexsetMin$ and for every pair of non-necessarily positional strategies $(\sigma, \tau)$ of players Min and Max.
 A result of Mertens and Neyman~\cite{mertens_neyman} entails in particular that the value of the mean-payoff game coincides with the limit of the normalized value of the games in horizon $N$, i.e.,

 where $\shapley^N = \shapley\circ \dots\circ \shapley$ denotes the $N$th iterate of $\shapley$.